 The Route Processing tool uses groups of settings, known as preferences, to define how it will process overlapping routes.
-You must configure preferences before running the tool.
-These settings allow you to rerun the tool without additional input.
+You must configure these settings before running the tool.
+These settings allow you to quickly reexecute the tool without additional input.

 Route processing preferences

-The Route Processing tool uses set preferences to define the following properties:
+The Route Processing tool uses settings, or preferences, to define the following properties: